-Our screening and assessment is completed to treat your family member or yourself with the best care we can deliver.
+Screening and assessments are completed to treat your family member or yourself with the best care we can deliver.

-- We will complete a urinalysis to detect the presence and concentration of substances
+- First, we will complete a urinalysis to detect the presence and concentration of substances

-- We will identify any co-occurring medical and psychological conditions
+- Then, we will identify any co-occurring medical and psychological conditions

-- We can determine the individual’s social situation in order to select appropriate level of treatment after detoxification
+- And, we can determine the individual’s social situation in order to select the appropriate level of treatment after detoxification

-Individuals may go on to one of our other facilities for up to a 30 day stay or into an Intensive Outpatient Program at one of our facilities or one closer to their home.
+Individuals may go on to one of our other facilities for up to a 30-day stay or into an Intensive Outpatient Program at one of our facilities or one closer to their home.
 Once detox has been completed it is time to get into treatment and recovery from this disease.
-It is important the client understands detox is NOT treatment.
-Treatment begins after the physical withdrawals have subsided and the client moves into the 30 day residential program or an Intensive Outpatient Program.
+In addition, it is important the client understands detox is NOT treatment.
+Treatment begins after the physical withdrawals have subsided and the client moves into the 30-day residential program or an Intensive Outpatient Program.